February 21 to March 18, 2022

 I pledge to bike at least one day a week instead of driving alone and be a “roll model” for others.

-REVIEW THE TWO-WHEEL TIPSWith over 160 miles of bike lanes and trails, there’s much to discover as a DC bike commuter!
+With over 160 miles of bike lanes and trails, there’s much to discover as a DC bike commuter!
 Here are some resources that can help bicyclists of every skill level be an exemplary “roll model” for others and keep growing the DC bike community.

-A comprehensive guide to exploring DC by bike featuring maps, trails, safety tips, best practices, and more.
+comprehensive guide to exploring DC by bike featuring maps, trails, safety tips, best practices, and more.

 Download the Pocket Guide to DC Bike Laws to review the rights and responsibilities of cyclists on DC streets.